Skip to content

 3. Choose the appropriate unit

-Manual and IFC-driven quantities can coexist in the same estimation.
+Manual, IFC-driven, and 2D-derived quantities can coexist in the same estimation.

 Click any module row to expand its cost structure.